Lemon Verbena: Health Benefits, Side Effects

 The Aloysia citrodora plant, also known as Lemon Verbena, is an aromatic, perennial shrub native to South America.
 It famously exudes a potent aroma reminiscent of lemon.

 However, this plant and the renowned citrus fruit are not, in fact, related.
-Lemon Verbena also goes by a nickname: Lemon Beebush.
+Lemon Verbena also goes by the nickname, Lemon Beebush.
 This refers to its immense popularity among bees across Argentina, Chile, Peru, and other South American countries.

 Its coarse leaves, meanwhile, reach lengths of 8 centimetres.
 It’s these leaves from where its lemony aroma derives.
 It's also these leaves used in the making of Lemon Verbena Tea.

-When brewed, it boasts smooth, refreshing, sweet and citrusy flavours, with herbaceous undertones.
-Every sip will transport you to the beautiful mountains and vast valleys of South America.
-Arguably best of all, with every sip also comes the benefits.
+When brewed, it boasts smooth, refreshing, sweet and citrusy flavours with herbaceous undertones.
+Arguably best of all, with every sip also comes Lemon Verbena benefits.
 What more could you want from your morning cuppa’?